Other Ways To Help

 Honour the life of a beloved friend or family member who has passed away, by raising funds in memory, or in lieu of flowers.

-By partnering with cbm you are helping to raise awareness and vital funds for people living with the double disadvantage of poverty and disability.
+By partnering with cbm you are helping to raise awareness and vital funds for people with disabilities in the world’s poorest places.

 Other ways to help: